Typeclasses

 Given the same set of scheduling decisions, your

-code must be deterministic (see below). -
+IOcode must be deterministic (see below). -

 As dejafu can't inspect

-values, they should be kept small; otherwise dejafu may miss buggy interleavings. -
+IOvalues, they should be kept small; otherwise dejafu may miss buggy interleavings. -

 You absolutely cannot block on the action of another thread inside

-, or the test execution will just deadlock.
+IO, or the test execution will just deadlock.

-is only essential if you're using the systematic testing (the
+Deterministic IO is only essential if you're using the systematic testing (the

-won't break the random testing, it'll just make
+default).
+Nondeterministic IO won't break the random testing, it'll just make

 things more confusing.